GeorgeWebDevCy/gn-password-login-api/readme.txt

 * Requires HTTPS (unless explicitly allowed in development) and supports username or email based authentication.
 * Rate limits login attempts to 5 per 15 minutes per IP and username and returns generic error messages to avoid user enumeration.
-* Default `token` mode returns a one-time token and login URL with a one year TTL; tokens are tied to the requesting IP and user agent and are consumed at `/wp-login.php?action=gn_token_login&token=...&u=...`.
+* Default `token` mode returns a one-time token and login URL with a one year TTL; tokens can optionally be tied to the requesting IP and/or user agent (via filters) and are consumed at `/wp-login.php?action=gn_token_login&token=...&u=...`.
 * Optional `cookie` mode sets the normal WordPress auth cookies immediately for same-origin usage.
 * Registration endpoint validates usernames, enforces unique emails, and requires passwords of at least eight characters.
 * Forgot-password endpoint triggers the standard WordPress reset email while keeping responses generic when the account is unknown.